-It is doubtful if many of those tired soldiers were to pay much attention to the slow-moving stream flowing under the bridge over which they had then marched on their way from the station.
-But some three months later the Somme was to become a part of their history.
+It is doubtful if many of those tired soldiers were to pay much attention to the slow-moving stream flowing under the bridge over which they then marched on their way from the station.
+But some three months later the Somme was to have become a part of their history.

-(Right below: A languid River Somme as seen from the bridge at Pont-Rémy - photograph from 2010)
+(Right above: A languid River Somme as seen from the bridge at Pont-Rémy - photograph from 2010)

-On April 13, the 1st Battalion had subsequently marched into the village of Englebelmer - perhaps some fifty kilometres in all from Pont-Rémy - where it would be billeted, would receive reenforcements from Scotland via Rouen and, in two days' time, would be introduced into the communication trenches of the Western Front.
+On April 13, the 1st Battalion subsequently marched into the village of Englebelmer - perhaps some fifty kilometres in all from Pont-Rémy - where it would be billeted, would receive re-enforcements from Scotland via Rouen and, in two days' time, would be introduced into the communication trenches of the Western Front.

-Just days following the Newfoundland Battalion's arrival on the Western Front, two of the four Companies - 'A', and 'B' - were to take over several support positions from a British unit before the entire Newfoundland unit was to then be ordered to move further up for the first time into forward positions on April 22.
+Two of the four Companies - 'A', and 'B' - were to take over several support positions from a British unit before the entire Newfoundland unit was then ordered to move further up for the first time into forward positions on April 22.

-It should be said that the Newfoundland Battalion and two-hundred men of the Bermuda Rifles who were serving at the time in the 2nd Lincolnshire Regiment Battalion, were then the only units at the Somme from outside the British Isles - true also on the day of the attack on July 1.
+It should be said that the Newfoundland unit and twohundred men of the Bermuda Rifles serving at the time in the 2nd Lincolnshire Regiment Battalion, were then the only units at the Somme from outside the British Isles - true also on the day of the attack on July 1.

-(Right below: A part of the re-constructed trench system to be found in the Newfoundland Memorial Park at Beaumont-Hamel - photograph from 2009(?))
+(Right: A part of the re-constructed trench system to be found in the Newfoundland Memorial Park at Beaumont-Hamel - photograph from 2009(?))